 Two years ago, FastX became the first remote Linux access solution to allow users to display their Linux desktop inside a standard browser window.

-Automatic creation of new AWS servers means there is no limit to which IT managers can scale their cloud infrastructure; from a single user with one open session to many users running multiple Linux sessions.
+Automatic creation of new servers means there is no limit to which IT managers can scale their cloud infrastructure; from a single user with one open session to many users running multiple Linux sessions.

 FastX supports single sign-on authentication schemes like OKTA.
 Each user is fully authenticated on each new virtual cloud server after logging in the first time.
 All data between the end users and the cloud servers is securely encrypted using SSL and HTTPS.